weberk/ioBroker.ta-blnet/README.md

 <!--
 Placeholder for next version:  ### **WORK IN PROGRESS** -->

+### **WORK IN PROGRESS**

+-   improving logging in order to analyse system using CAN bus
+-   added retry for reading UVR HEADER in order to identify uvr_mode

 ### 1.0.7 (2024-11-19)

 -   testing deployment via "npm run release"